darsi-an/darsi-an.github.io/_posts/2019-05-07-woken-by-withdrawl.md

 Over the first morning smoke
 In a pot of fresh roasted coffee
 Spiked with 2 cups Amarula
-An omelet of stimulants, The Potion.
+An omelette of stimulants, The Potion.

 I was woken by withdrawal
 Up at 3am